SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 [Somebody asked me]({{ site.baseurl}}/tags/#SomebodyAskedMe), in the course of a family video call, what I thought about the latest AI Large Language Models (LLMs) and how they're being used for _everything._ Have they improved from their previous BS conditions?
-Ahem!
+Ahem.
+Uh&hellip; _no._

 ## The Weekend Prior